prestodb/tempto/README.md

 }
 ```

-In this case, `SimpleTestRequirements` enapsulated the single requirement of an immutable Hive table called nation.
+In this case, `SimpleTestRequirements` encapsulated the single requirement of an immutable Hive table called nation.

 The implementation of `RequirementProvider` is then passed as an argument to the `@Requires` annotation: